eam3900/Elk-configuration-project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly responsive, in addition to restricting inbound acess to the network.
+Load balancing ensures that the application will be highly responsive, in addition to restricting inbound access to the network.
 - What aspect of security do load balancers protect?

-Accorindg to IBM.com, load balancers allow even distribution of network traffic to prevent failure caused by overloading a particular resource.This strategy improves the availability and performance of applications, websites, databases, and other computing resources.
-Additionally, this helps process user request quickly and accurately.
+According to IBM.com, load balancers allow even distribution of network traffic to prevent failure caused by overloading a particular resource.This strategy improves the availability and performance of applications, websites, databases, and other computing resources.
+Additionally, this helps process user requests quickly and accurately.

-From a user perspective, load balancing acts as an invisible facilitator that sits between a client and a group of servers, ensuring connection request dont get lost.
+From a user perspective, load balancing acts as an invisible facilitator that sits between a client and a group of servers, ensuring connection requests don't get lost.
 Without load balancing, applications,websites,databases, and online services would likely fail when demand gets too high.

 - What is the advantage of a jump box?

-First, let's dive into what a jumpbox is.
+First, let's dive into what a jump box is.
 A jumpbox, a.k.a jump server or jump host, is a secure server that requires all system administrators to first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted environments.
 The advantage of this secure computer is that it allows users 24/7 remote access while being very restrictive at granting access.